You can create Token Contracts by clicking on

 - EVM and Compiler versions - Kaleido will attempt to auto detect the appropriate version, but you can specifiy an override here if desired.

-- Paste compiled ABI/Bytecode - If you have already compiled your contract and have the ABI and Bytecode handy, you may use this option
+Paste Compilation Metadata - If you have already compiled your contract and have the ABI and Bytecode handy, you may use this option to deploy to your Kaleido environment.

 - Name of the contract to be compiled - only required if your Solidity file declares more than one contract.